bengarrett/dupers/docs/README.md

 ## Performance

-Due to the nature of duplicate file checking, several issues can affect duper's performance.
+Due to the nature of duplicate file checking, several issues can affect performance.

 #### Hardware
 With its constant opening and reading of files, hardware directly affects dupers' performance, CPU used and the read/write speed of the hard drive.
 Fast multithreaded CPUs and SSD drives help here.